-In Physics: The pupils should understand and apply basic principles of pressure and be able to perform simple pressure measuring tests.
-Have a full understanding of plastics' durability and be able to perform pressure tests to the materials involved.
+In Physics: The pupils should understand and apply basic principles of pressure and be able to perform simple water quality and salt measuring tests.
+Have a full understanding of plastics' durability and be able to perform quality tests to the materials involved.

-In Chemistry: Students would learn about the concept of hydrolysis, which is a chemical reaction involving water.
+In Chemistry: Students would learn about the concept of desalination and hydrolysis, which is a chemical reaction involving water.
 Hydrolysis is important in many biological processes, such as the breakdown of food molecules in our bodies.
 Students would also learn about the different ways water is used by humans and the challenges of water scarcity in some parts of the world.